 - Support diversity goals—Strengthen funding for underrepresented populations to ensure a diverse undergraduate population, including students from a range of socioeconomic, geographic, and racial-ethnic backgrounds from the state of Illinois.

 The following scholarship and waiver procedures have been established:

 - All scholarship and waiver funds should be disbursed centrally through established university procedures (i.e., through OSFA or University Bursar).
 Scholarship and waiver funds should not be paid directly to the student.

 - Scholarships and waivers should be awarded by March 1 preceding the academic year unless the fund agreement states otherwise.

 - Scholarship renewal criteria will be evaluated annually at the end of spring semester unless the fund agreement states otherwise.

 - Students may appeal a scholarship awarding decision to the awarding department or OSFA.
 The decision of OSFA is final.

-- Scholarship and waiver award letters and communications should include the following cost of attendance statement: “Please be aware that the combination of federal, state, institutional, and private financial aid cannot exceed the cost of attendance.
+- Scholarship and waiver letters and communications should include the following cost of attendance statement: “Please be aware that the combination of federal, state, institutional, and private financial aid cannot exceed the cost of attendance.
 If the total amount of financial aid exceeds the cost of attendance, awards (including scholarships) may be reduced so that the total financial aid no longer exceeds the cost of attendance.”

-- Scholarship award letters and communications may encourage, but not require, students to express their appreciation for the scholarship by writing a thank-you note to the donor.
+- Scholarship letters and communications may encourage, but not require, students to express their appreciation for the scholarship by writing a thank-you note to the donor.